 If you’re looking for a healthy, low calorie, gluten free salad that’s wonderful on the taste buds you may want to try out this salad.
 If you can find the pomegranate arils already removed that is a lot easier to work with, but I was unable to locate any when I was making this salad a few weeks ago.
 You will love this yummy, delicious salad!
 Bon appetit!

-Here’s a picture of this delicious salad.
-Feta cheese, lots of toasted pecans, dried blueberries, pomegranate arils, craisins, diced red onion over spinach and spring mix with a delicious maple syrup balsamic vinaigrette.
-Yum, yum!
+This salad has feta cheese, lots of toasted pecans, dried blueberries, pomegranate arils, craisins, diced red onion over spinach and spring mix with a delicious maple syrup balsamic vinaigrette.